wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 About
 -----

-This section provides information about your currently installed Wazuh dashboard package, such as version, revision, and installation date.
-If you want to discover what's new on each release, you can go to our `Changelog file <https://github.com/wazuh/wazuh-dashboard-plugins/blob/master/CHANGELOG.md>`_ to check it out.
+This section provides information about your currently installed Wazuh dashboard package, including:

+- Version
+- Revision
+- Installation date

+To discover new features in each release, check the `Wazuh dashboard changelog file <https://github.com/wazuh/wazuh-dashboard-plugins/blob/v|WAZUH_CURRENT|-2.8.0/CHANGELOG.md>`__.

 .. thumbnail:: /images/kibana-app/features/settings/about.png
    :align: center